 “This is great news, but was only acted on after we were forced to engage lawyers.
 Our lawyers, Environmental Justice Australia, detailed what we believe are VicForests’ obligation to protect this isolated population of a species in decline” said Jill Redwood of EEG.

-“This 30ha stand of forest about 30km NW of Cann River was surveyed by VicForests but this important population was missed.
+“This 30ha stand of forest about 30km NW of Cann River in the Cobon forest (coupe 885-511-0018) was surveyed by VicForests but this important population was missed.
 Again, volunteer citizen scientists had to do the work to find and report on sensitive wildlife in our forests”.